 Allotment gardening has had a real resurgence in popularity in the last ten years or so and gone is the flat cap and whippet image of the past.
 Bollington has a real need for allotment plots with so many properties having little or no garden in which to cultivate vegetables.

-Bollington Town Council manages two allotment sites in Bollington, Heath Road Allotments and Harrop Road Allotments.
+Bollington Town Council manages two allotment sites in Bollington, Heath Road Allotments and Harrop Road Allotments, with a third being prepared.

 If you would like to know more about any of the Bollington Town Council Allotments or would like to be added to the waiting list please contact us.
 Please note that due to the excessive demand we are only taking applications from those on the Bollington Electoral Register.
 View our allotment policy.